stevengharris/SplitView/README.md

 ## Motivation

 NavigationSplitView is fine for a sidebar and for applications that conform to a nice master-detail type of model.
-On the other hand sometimes you just need two views to sit side-by-side or above-and-below each other and to adjust the split between them.
+On the other hand, sometimes you just need two views to sit side-by-side or above-and-below each other and to adjust the split between them.
+You also might want to compose split views in ways that make sense in your own application context.
 That is what the `split` modifier does for you.

 ## Demo